NickJongens/ScooterSteal/README.md

 Will work best with scooters on 1.3.8 firmware.
 (pretty much any modified firmware as this is the most compatible) .
-A good platform for this attack is a Raspberry Pi broadcasting a WiFi hotspot, or a cron job if you want to unlock all scooters in your path.
+A good platform for this attack is a Raspberry Pi with a button, or a cron job if you want to unlock all scooters in your path automatically.

 Please do not target scooters without the express consent of the users targeted.
 I do not take any responsibility for your actions.